DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 <img src="desktop/how_to_start_net_create_project.png">

 Next select "ASP.NET Web Application" and name it *DHX.Gantt.Web*.
+If you can't find the necessary template, check the [Troubleshooting](#troubleshooting) section.

 <img src="desktop/how_to_start_net_project_template.png">